Elinor Florence, Author

 And here is the aftermath, stretcher bearers taking away those fellows who were still alive after the Battle of Thiepval Ridge.
 Perhaps my great-uncle Robert Burns Florence is the one lying on the stretcher.

-He survived the war, came home to Manitoba, married but had no children, and died in 1959 at the age of 64.
+He survived the war, came home to Manitoba, married and had one daughter, was divorced and died in 1959 at the age of 64.

 His words will live forever, a grim reminder of a ghastly war.